galaxyproject/iwc/best_practices/naming_conventions.md

 Use a single version numbering convention that is already commonly used for other software packages.
 Workflow names with version numbers should sort from the least to the most recent ASCIIbetically in other common tools outside of Galaxy (UNIX sort, Excel, etc).

-A good convention to write workflow name and version is like this: `workflow name, vYYYYMMDD.V` , where:
+A good convention to write workflow name and version is like this: `workflow name, vYYYYMMDD.N` , where:

 `workflow name` is the name of the workflow (major workflow changes are encoded here),

-`vYYYYMMDD.V` - version string, which encodes minor changes,
+`vYYYYMMDD.N` - version string, which encodes minor changes,

 `v` is the prefix (short for `version`),

 `YYYYMMDD` is the release date,

-`V` is the version number for that release date, starting with 0.
+`N` is the version number for that release date, starting with 0.

 Use Galaxy auto-generated version, displayed in Workflow | Edit, such as Version 0, Version 1, etc, to encode micro changes.
 It does not correspond to `V`, and the developer cannot control is explicitly - Galaxy increments it automatically.